Atualizado/Updated: 2026-03-09

 - Type the address of the shared account (e.g., shared_mail@iscte-iul.pt)

-- Iscte mail distribution lists are created and managed automatically by Fénix.
+- Iscte’s mailing lists are created and managed automatically by Fénix.

-- Sending messages to the most comprehensive addresses (alunos@iscte-iul.pt, docentes@iscte-iul.pt, funcionarios@iscte-iul.pt, investigadores@iscte-iul.pt and trabalhadores@iscte-iul.pt) requires authorization from the Rectory.
+- Sending messages to the most comprehensive addresses (alunos@iscte-iul.pt, docentes@iscte-iul.pt, funcionarios@iscte-iul.pt, investigadores@iscte-iul.pt, and trabalhadores@iscte-iul.pt) requires authorization from the Rector’s Office.

-- UATAS are authorized to submit to their lists of pupils, teachers and researchers.
+- UATAS are authorized to send messages to their respective lists of students, faculty, and researchers.

 - All messages are subject to moderation.

-- As a rule, send permissions are assigned only to shared accounts of organic services/units.
+- As a rule, sending permissions are only granted to shared accounts of services/organic units.

 Outlook integrates a robust set of security and corporate compliance mechanisms designed to protect sensitive data, ensure user privacy, and comply with legal and regulatory requirements in business environments.